Skip to main content

 Robert Johansson

-Associate Professor at Stockholm University, Co-PI of project Artificial Actors: Directable digital humans based on psychological models of relational reasoning, Supervisor for Postdoc project Intelligence through reasoning, Digital Futures Faculty
+Associate Professor at Stockholm University, Co-PI: Artificial Actors - Directable digital humans based on psychological models of relational reasoning, Former Main supervisor: Intelligence through reasoning, Digital Futures Faculty

 08-16 36 85